MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-faq.md

 **How can I place an order for the Surface Hub 3 Compute Cartridge?**

+To order the Surface Hub 3 Compute Cartridge (formerly Surface Hub 3 Pack), see the following resources:

 - See [Surface Hub 3 product site](https://www.microsoft.com/surface/business/surface-hub-3)
 - Contact your [Surface device reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).